top of page

 • Progressing through levels in training or competition

-• Maintenance for competitions
+• Maintenance and performance

 • Postural asymmetries